ikem-krueger/ikem-krueger.github.io/_posts/2023-01-19-git-history-viewer-becomes-git-history-browser.md

 tags: firefox, nodejs, express, git
 ---

-Git History Viewer becomes [Git History Browser](https://github.com/ikem-krueger/git-history-browser).
-I think that name reflects more the purpose of the tool.
+Nothing changed, but the name.
+I think the name [Git History Browser](https://github.com/ikem-krueger/git-history-browser) reflects more what the tool does.